Tanisha303/WeatherApp/src/README.md

-# Todolist
+# Weather Application
-A simple todo application using html,  CSS, JS
+A simple weather application using html,  CSS, JS